airbytehq/abctl/README.md

 ### Launch Airbyte
 To launch Airbyte locally with the default settings, simply run
-```shell
-abctl local install
-```

 > [!Note]
 > By default `abctl local install` will install Airbyte to `localhost` port `8000`.
 >
 > If port `8000` is not available or another port is preferred, `--port [PORT]` can be specified.
 > If Airbyte will be accessed outside of `localhost`, `--host [hostname]` can be specified.

+```shell
+abctl local install
+```

+> [!IMPORTANT]
+> Credentials are randomly generated as part of the installation process.
+> To find your credentials run `abctl local credentials`.

-After the `local install` command completes successfully, your browser should have launched and redirected you to http://localhost.
-You will need to provide credentials in order to access Airbyte locally, which default to the username `airbyte` and the password `password`.
+After the `local install` command successfully completes, your browser should have launched and redirected you to http://localhost:8000 (what whatever `--host` and `--port` overrides were provided).
+You will need to provide credentials in order to access Airbyte locally, which can be found by running `abctl local credentials`.

 These credentials can be changed either of the following
 - passing the `--username` and `--password` flags to the `local install` command